Exclusive

 The soba served at the restaurant is gluten free, however the soba you make in this experience contains regular flour and is not gluten free

-Above the Takakuno Soba restaurant is a female only hostel that can accomodate up to 8 people!
-If you're a mixed group or family you can book out the whole hostel.
-Please email bookings@dokodiscover.com to enquire.
+He also runs a female only hostel above the soba restaurant which can accommodate up to 8 people!
+If you're a mixed group or family you can also book the whole hostel (email bookings@dokodiscover.com to enquire).